zengqunzhao/MA-Net/README.md

 # MA-Net

-PyTorch implementation of the paper *“Learning Deep Global Multi-scale and Local Attention Features for Facial Expression Recognition in the Wild”*, This work is under peer review.
+PyTorch implementation of the paper *“Learning Deep Global Multi-scale and Local Attention Features for Facial Expression Recognition in the Wild”*, IEEE Transactions on Image Processing.

 ## Requirements
 - Python $\geq$3.6